 Interested in adopting?

-We have plenty of cats in our care who are sat waiting for their forever home to come along.
+We have lots of cats in our care who are sat waiting for their forever home to come along.
 From our young cats to our more senior cats, they would all love to say hello to you.

 If you would like to visit the rescue to meet our cats you are more than welcome to do so, please do get in touch first so we can arrange for someone to greet you and show you around.